Website

 Watch the highlights of Australia vs New Zealand 12th Match Reliance World Cup 1987 - Reliance World Cup 1987 tournament of the 12th ODI match played between New Zealand and Australia at Nehru Stadium, Indore in 18th - 19th October 1987.

-All-rounder Steve Waugh took two-wickets and a run-out in the final of the match to give Australia remarkable 3-run victory over New Zealand, despite a Martin Crowe's fighting half-century in a reserve day used 30-over-a-side last-over thriller game of the 12th match of a Reliance World Cup.
+All-rounder Steve Waugh took two-wickets and a run-out in the final over of the match to give Australia remarkable 3-run victory over New Zealand, despite a Martin Crowe's fighting half-century in a reserve day used 30-over-a-side last-over thriller game of the 12th match of a Reliance World Cup.

 Australia scored 199-4 in the alloted 30 overs with top scorer by David Boon struck 87 off 96-balls including 5-fours & 2-sixes.